Myositis

 Symptoms of Myositis

-People with dermatomyositis also have a blotchy rash along their face, chest, shoulders, and back of the neck that can be itchy and painful.
+Dermatomyositis (DM): In addition to muscle weakness, dermatomyositis also causes a blotchy, discolored rash that can appear on your face, eyelids, chest, shoulders, and the back of your neck.
+The rash can be itchy and painful.

 Causes of Myositis